-Today on Instagram (where I have been so much more active!
-Because *TIME*) I am taking our followers back to my trip to Abu Dhabi, and specifically to the extraordinary Sheikh Zayed Mosque in Abu Dhabi.
-Commissioned by Sheikh Zayed bin Sultan, the late preisdent of the UAE- it was built to unite the cultural diversity of the Islamic world with the historical and modern values of architecture and art.
+Today I am taking our followers back to my trip to Abu Dhabi, and specifically to the extraordinary Sheikh Zayed Mosque in Abu Dhabi.
+Commissioned by Sheikh Zayed bin Sultan, the late president of the UAE- it was built to unite the cultural diversity of the Islamic world with the historical and modern values of architecture and art.
 Designed by Syrian architect Yousef Abdelky, the building magnificently rises to such an occasion, drawing on Persian, Mughal, Egyptian, Indo-Islamic, and Moorish elements to tell the story of Islam and Art.
 Accommodating more than 41,000 worshippers on grounds spanning 30 acres, it is nothing less than extraordinary.

 Its construction was truly global at scale.
 More than 3,000 workers took part in its construction, with artisans and materials coming from India, Italy, Germany, Turkey, Morocco, Pakistan, Malaysia, Iran, China, the UK, New Zealand, Macedonia and the UAE.
 The structure is predominantly composed of natural materials like marble, stone, gold, semi-precious stones, crystals and ceramics due to their longevity.
 Its courtyard, pictured above, measures about 180,000 square feet and is considered to be largest example of a marble mosaic in the world.